|

 Where the ΔTC is the change in serum cholesterol values in mg/dL, ΔS is change in percentage of energy from lauric, myristic, and palmitic fatty acids, ΔM is change in energy from monounsaturated fatty acids, and ΔP is change in energy from polyunsaturated fatty acids.

-These equations tell us that blood cholesterol can be lowered by increasing the consumption of polyunsaturated fatty acids such as linoleic acid (C18:2) and alpha-linolenic acid (C18:3) while reducing our consumption of saturated fatty acids like myristic (C14:0) and palmitic (C16:0) acids.
+These equations and the chart tell us that blood cholesterol can be lowered by avoiding hydrogenated fats, decreasing carbohydrates, and increasing the consumption of polyunsaturated fatty acids such as linoleic acid (C18:2) and alpha-linolenic acid (C18:3) while reducing our consumption of saturated fatty acids like myristic (C14:0) and palmitic (C16:0) acids.
 Furthermore, the equations make it possible to calculate the effect of various diets or oils on blood cholesterol levels.
 For example, one tablespoon of butter raises cholesterol as much as 3 tablespoons of lard.
 Whereas one tablespoon of grape seed oil lowers cholesterol to the same extent that 2 tablespoons of lard increases it.
-Olive oil does not lower cholesterol because it consists mainly of monounsaturated fat.
+Olive oil does not lower cholesterol significantly because it consists mainly of monounsaturated fat.
+Polyunsaturated fats are more effective at lowering cholesterol.
 (See details for various fats).
-This means that a good dietary strategy would be to accompany a fat-trimmed steak with a salad dressing made with grape seed oil.
+A good diet strategy would be to trim the fat from meats, and accompany the entrees with salads containing salad dressing made with grape seed oil.
 Safflower oil and sunflower oil can be substituted for the grape seed oil, but only if they are not the "high oleic" variety.
 Make sure that the quantity of polyunsaturated fat in the label is at least 3 times greater than the monounsaturated fat, as illustrated here:

 Carbohydrate Metabolism